 October of each year witnesses Cybersecurity Awareness Month that has gone through 18 years since its advent.
 The month aims to improve the awareness and knowledge of all Americans while they are using the Internet.
 For business owners or employers, employees’ cybersecurity awareness should never be neglected or underestimated since it’s closely related to the online security of the whole organization and determines whether it’s able to smoothly run or not.

 Therefore, it’s dramatically important to test employees’ cybersecurity awareness and constantly train them.
 The questions below will easily tell you where your employees’ cybersecurity awareness stays right now so that you’ll be able to know what to do next.

 7 Common Scenarios to See Your Employees’ Cybersecurity Awareness

-Cybersecurity awareness may sound so abstract while it can be easily known from actual scenarios.
+Cybersecurity awareness may sound so abstract but it can be easily known from actual scenarios.